-Where the building work is not being undertaken in accordance with conditions of development consent that control the way in which the building works shall be undertaken, Council may issue, either a written warning or a PIN.
+Where building work is not being undertaken in accordance with the conditions of the development consent controlling the way in which the building works shall be undertaken, action taken by Council will depend on whether the building work complies with Council's policies, other relevant legislation and the extent of the work undertaken.

-Warnings are appropriate for matters that do not cause a nuisance or disturbance to others (e.g. not having the PCA sign on the site).
+Warnings are considered appropriate for matters that do not cause a nuisance or disturbance to others (e.g. not having the PCA sign on the site).
 PINs are the appropriate response for matters that cause a disturbance to others and these include: